Skip to Content

 8. It would fit Fionn Mac Cumhaill

-One of the more humerous Irish sayings, the Fionn Mac Cumhaill in question is a legendary figure from Irish folklore that was known to be very large.
+One of the more humorous old sayings in Ireland, the Fionn Mac Cumhaill in question is a legendary figure from Irish folklore that was known to be very large.

-In one myth, he was described as a giant.
-The Irish proverb “It would fit Fionn Mac Cumhaill” refers to something being very big.
+The proverb “It would fit Fionn Mac Cumhaill” refers to something being very big.

 9. A blind man is a bad judge of colour